-Siruvapuri Murugan Temple, History & Timings
+Siruvapuri Murugan Temple, Thiruvallur, Chennai

 Situated on the Chennai-Kolkata highway, approximately 40 kilometers from Chennai city is the famed Murugan temple.
 Currently known as Chinnambedu, the location is close to Ponneri.
 It was originally known as Siruvar Por Pori (Pori meaning to wage war, and Siruvar meaning children).
 This temple is dedicated to Murugan, also known as Siruvapuri Murugan Temple or Sri Balasubramanyar.